Cacodaimon/GhostText-for-Chrome/README.md

-GhostTextForChrome
+GhostText for Chrome
 ==================

 GhostText Chrome extension

-Read more about GhostText [here](https://github.com/Cacodaimon/GhostTextForSublimeText).
+Read more about GhostText in the [GhostText for Sublime Text repo](https://github.com/Cacodaimon/GhostTextForSublimeText).

 ## Installation of the development version